 Gunster believes that overcoming insolvency obstacles requires solid judgment to resolve complicated disputes in the most cost-effective way possible.
 Chapter 11 and Chapter 7 matters often unfold very quickly.
 Our attorneys seek to promptly and efficiently address the variety of options that arise in bankruptcy proceedings, including first day motions.

-Our attorneys strive to be effective advocates in prosecuting and defending the wide variety of litigation claims that arise in bankruptcy proceedings.
-Our firm’s goal is to offer both the extensive trial experience and a multi-dimensional understanding of the Bankruptcy Code in order to resolve complex bankruptcy disputes both in and out of court.
-Our team has effectively handled a broad range of disputes and claims, including those pertaining to:
+Gunster strives to be effective advocates in prosecuting and defending the wide variety of litigation claims that arise in or from related-to bankruptcy proceedings.
+Our firm’s goal is to offer both extensive trial experience and a multi-dimensional understanding of the Bankruptcy Code in order to resolve difficult and novel bankruptcy disputes both in and out of court.

 Our team members are regularly involved in adversary proceedings.
 Our attorneys represent bankruptcy trustees in claims against a debtor or its principals for making fraudulent schedules, misusing the bankruptcy system, or for avoidance and recovery of preferential or fraudulent transfers.
-Additionally, if other parties received avoidable transfers, our attorneys have also been called upon by the trustee to bring actions to recover those funds.
-Our team members have defended claims brought by trustees and debtors against creditors and other non-debtors.
-Our lawyers represent creditors in adversary proceedings against debtors by seeking exceptions from discharge, or a complete denial of a discharge resulting from a debt arising from fraudulent activities of the debtor.
-Our team also advocates our creditor client’s rights when contesting the priority of the lien of another creditor.
+Additionally, if other parties received avoidable transfers; our attorneys have been called upon by the trustee to bring actions to recover those funds.
+Our attorneys have defended claims brought by trustees and debtors against creditors and other non-debtors, sought exceptions or denial from discharge, and contested lien priority.